HASCSystems/ICTMLAgentsAPI/README.md

 2023-Jun-28

+## Developer Note

+You very likely will have to inherit from and override the following classes:
+- GameController
+- AttackCalculator
+- ScoutAgent
+- HeuristicController

+These classes contain functions for rewards, actions, heuristics, attacks, and episode end conditions.

 ## Purpose

 This document describes the proposed functionality of an API to accommodate a variety of waypoint-based simulations utilizing realistic and non-realistic terrain.